 Recently the account of Jesus feeding the 5000 has come across my screen several times, from all different directions.
-Today again as I got ready for Moms in Prayer, I looked at it, and finally dared to allow it to look back at me.
+Today as I looked at it again, I finally dared to allow it to look back at me.

 Here's what jumped out at me:

 When Jesus looked up and saw a great crowd coming toward him, he said to Philip, "Where shall we buy bread for these people to eat?"
 He asked this only to test him, for he already had in mind what he was going to do.